 Nkosi Maswazi, who has been living in the wetlands informal settlement for ten years, said, “People throw away their faeces there [in the canals] because they do not have enough toilets.
 They have no other option; you cannot expect 500 people to share one toilet; that is inhuman.”

-He says the City needs to come up with a feasible plan for the wetlands area.
+He said the City needs to come up with a feasible plan for the wetlands area.

 Ward councillor Felicity Purchase accepted the memorandum.
 “We will look at the memorandum and respond within the 14 days,” she said.